 - Step 4.
 Installing your new gas grill burner will be just as easy as doing what you just did but in reverse order.
 Generally, this will mean fastening the new burner to the grill using the fasteners and clamps you removed off of the old burner, being especially careful with the electrode that produces the spark necessary for lighting the gas grill.

 - Step 5.
 Now that the new burner is installed, the burner should be checked to make sure that it operates as it’s supposed to.
 To test out the burner, reconnect the gas grill to the gas line and light the burner with the corresponding control knob.
 There’s no issue with the gas grill burner’s light if it lights on demand can modulate from higher to lower flames as its control knob is adjusted accordingly.
 This means that the burner is ready for grilling in your next barbecue.

 However, if you smell gas or if the flames are having odd fluctuations with your control knob adjustments, then you should shut off the grill and consult the grill manually.
 You will want to analyze the troubleshooting section of the manual, as there may be an issue with the connection between the burner and the gas valve or the valve regulator.
 There’s also the option of contacting the grill manufacturer by phone and getting in touch with their customer support section.

 Whether you need to clean or to replace Weber gas grill burner tubes, are the steps for removing them.

-Step 1.
+- Step 1.
 The vaporizer/flavorizer bars and the cooking grates will need to be removed from the gas grill.
-The flavorizer bars provide even distribution of heat and protected the burners with lengthy warranty periods.
+The flavorizer bars provide even distribution of heat and protect the burners with lengthy warranty periods.